Ligaments are structures found all over the body, and are essential for providing stability to joints by anchoring one bone to another.

 The knee contains several ligaments, some large and some small, though they all contribute to knee stability in various ways.

 Generally speaking, a trauma or particular moment of loading is required to injure a ligament.

 This may occur with awkward landings or tackles on the sporting field, or less dramatically- with landing from a simple fall.

 A person can injure a single ligament or a combination of ligaments which will affect treatment and recovery.

 What are the main ligaments of the knee and how are they injured?

-- Medial collateral ligament (MCL): The MCL runs vertically along the inner border of the knee to stabilize the femur against the tibia.
+- Medial collateral ligament (MCL) – The MCL runs vertically along the inner border of the knee to stabilise the femur against the tibia.
 It is one of the more commonly injured knee ligaments, and generally occurs with a force that buckles the knee inwards.
 This may happen on the sporting field if an opponent falls across a player’s knee, or on the ski fields if bindings don’t release or an edge digs into the snow.
 Depending on the degree of MCL injury, a hinged knee brace may be required for a period of time to allow the MCL to heal.
 Generally though, surgery for an isolated MCL injury is uncommon, and they recover well with dedicated exercise based rehab and time.

-- Medial Patello-femoral ligament (MPFL): The MPFL sits on the inner border of the patella (knee cap) and is one of the ligaments which helps stabilize the patella within its groove.
+- Medial patello-femoral ligament (MPFL) – The MPFL sits on the inner border of the patella (knee cap) and is one of the ligaments which helps stabilise the patella within its groove.
 It can be injured during a patella dislocation and does have potential to heal with exercise and relative protection (possibly with taping or bracing) for a period of time.
 In cases of ongoing patellar dislocation, a surgeon may opt to reconstruct the MPFL to restore patellar stability.